 Step 2 of the Surrogacy Process

-We will send you forms to complete and return, which includes contact information, a personalilty profile and health history.
+We will send you forms to complete and return, which include contact information, a personality profile and health history.
+Kelly, our Surrogate Intake Manager, will arrange a time for a video call or phone interview.
+There is a lot of information provided during this call and Kelly will be able to answer any questions you may have about surrogacy or our process.
+We will request your medical records and a background check will be completed for you and your partner (if applicable).
 Cristie, our director and also a former surrogate, will then come visit you and your family in your home for an interview.
 This is a chance for her to learn more about your home life, and she can also answer your questions about the process at this time.

-You will meet with a psychologist we work with consistently, who has worked with surrogates for years.
-You will undergo a psycological screening test, which will assist the psychologist in deciding if you are mentally able to preform as a surrogate.
-The psycologist will create a report that the Intended Parent(s) are able to review.
+You and your partner (if applicable) will meet with a psychologist we work with consistently, who has worked with surrogates for years.
+You will undergo a psychological screening test, which will assist the psychologist in deciding if you are mentally able to perform as a surrogate.
+The psychologist will create a report that will be sent to the Intended Parent’s fertility doctor.

 One of the most important elements of any surrogacy arrangement is the legal agreement between you and the Intended Parent(s).
 We will arrange for you to meet with an attorney, at no cost to you, who will explain to you what the contract means and how the contract effects and protects you.
 One concern surrogates often have is that the parent(s) will change their mind and not want the baby.
 This is extremely unusual and you are protected from any liability under the contract.
 We have never had a parent decide this after the birth.